axonivy-market/market/market/connector/docusign/README.md

 1. Scroll to **Authentication** choose `Authorization Code Grant`.
 1. Click `Add Secrect Key` and copy the generated key into the Rest Clients property value called `AUTH.secretKey`

-1. Scroll to **Additional settings** and configure a `Redirect URI` to Axon.ivy.
+1. Scroll to **Additional settings** and configure a `Redirect URI` to Axon Ivy.

-	The redirect uri must point to the Axon.ivy authentication callback URI `.../<application-name>/auth/callback`.
+	The redirect uri must point to the Axon Ivy authentication callback URI `.../<application-name>/auth/callback`.
-	For the Axon.ivy Designer this is normally `http://localhost:8081/designer/auth/callback`.
+	For the Axon Ivy Designer this is normally `http://localhost:8081/designer/auth/callback`.
 	![integration-key](doc/images/configureRedirectUri.png)

 1. Save the changed application settings.